 Before I talk about P2P lending and how you can start earning passive income, first understand how it works from the borrower’s perspective.

-P2P platforms like Lending Club would collect information about the borrowers when they sign up such as their age, education, income, credit score, etc. Then, they would assess each borrower and place them into different risk categories (i.e. from low-risk to high risk.)
+P2P platforms like Lending Club would collect information about the borrowers when they sign up such as their age, education, income, credit score, etc. Then, they would assess each borrower and place them into different risk categories (i.e. from low-risk to high-risk.)
 Each P2P platform has its own way of assessing borrowers but you get the idea.

 That information will then be released to potential lenders/investors (you) on the P2P platform.
 You would then choose who you want to lend your money to.
-Borrowers who are labelled as high-risk would give you higher potential returns, but that comes at a risk, and the reverse is true.
+Borrowers who are labeled as high-risk would give you higher potential returns, but that comes at a risk, and the reverse is true.